JelmerDeHen/preloaded/readme.md

-A place snips are collected concerning methods related to/about cross context execution
+A place snips are collected concerning methods related to cross context execution